-->

 The distance from the top of Mt.
 McKinley to the bottom of Death Valley is the same as the distance from +20,320 to -282 on the number line.
 We add the distance from +20,320 to 0, and the distance from 0 to -282, for a total of 20,602 feet.

-Example 1: Write an integer to represent each situation:
+Example 1: Write a number using positive or negative signs numberto represent each situation:

 10 degrees above zero +10